 Design Review Process

 Homeowners must receive Design Review Committee (DRC) approval before beginning construction on exterior modification projects outlined in the Design Guidelines (PDF).
-Applications can be submitted in person, by email or by traditional mail.
-The Modification Application can be completed online or downloaded (PDF)* and submitted.
+The Modification Application can be completed online.

 *Please note: Based on your browser settings, the downloadable version of the Modification Application might or might not be fillable within your browser window.
 If it's not, please save the file to your computer and open it with Adobe Acrobat Reader.